 These logos have stood the test of time, seared themselves into the public consciousness, and influenced countless other logos that came after them.
 And, it helps to know where you’ve been to plan where you’re going.

 So, let’s get started.
 What can you learn from the most influential logos of the 20th century?

 1900 – 1909

-The original Eastman Kodak logo isn’t the most impressively designed logo.
+The original Eastman Kodak logo isn’t the most impressively designed.
 But, it is one of the earliest examples of the now-standard, classic monogram-in-a-circle logo style.

 This logo was first revealed in 1907.
 But, it was replaced in 1935 with a very different design.
-Kodak’s logo has gone through a number of evolutions since 1907.
-And, today, Kodak is known by its iconic red and yellow abstract “K” logo.
+Kodak’s logo has gone through several evolutions since 1907.
+And, today, Kodak is known for its iconic red and yellow abstract “K” logo.